erikvorhes/jQuery-Pseudo-Text/README.md

 - `text`: The text you wish to inject, which defaults to the text in whichever instance of the element you're affecting.
 - `clsName`: The prefix for the class you wish to use on each affected element.
 This option defaults to the Unicode character _☌_, since the odds of it appearing in your code is highly unlikely.
 (This character apparently signifies "conjunction," if that matters to you.)

+## Admonition

+Remember, content generated in CSS should be presentational only--and not be required to discern meaning.
+As such, you should only use this plugin for things of the "bells and whistles" variety.

 ## Compatibility

 Due to the nature of pseudo-elements, the support for this plugin is a bit limited.
 (E.g., versions of Internet Explorer earlier than IE 9 are likely not to work.)
 This plugin has been tested and works in the following browsers: